 Table II.
-The optimum triangulations with and without the edges xy and xz, for a selection of polygons bounded by edges uv_i and $u'v'j$, as indicated in the left column.
+The optimum triangulations with and without the edges xy and xz, for each polygon bounded by edges uv_i and $u'v'j$, as indicated in the left column.
 The second column shows an optimal triangulation without the edges xy and xz, together with the interval for its internal cost, calculated to 5 digits after the decimal point.
 (There are always at least two optimal triangulations, since the upper diagonal in the middle can be flipped.
 The program has picked one solution whose lower interval bound is smallest.)
 The remaining columns list all candidates for optimal solutions.
 One can check that all these solutions contain the edges xy and xz.
 (In fact, one can see that, if there are two optimal solutions in a row, they must have exactly the same weight since they contain parts which can be replaced by symmetric parts.)
 The lower bound on the difference between the optimum in the third column and the optimum in the second column is given in the first column.
 The smallest difference (3.83677) occurs for the case v_5, v'5 .
-The numbers in this table were computed with a PYTHON program written the authors.
-(The code is given in the technical report [Mulzer and Rote 2007, Appendix B.4].)
+The numbers in this table were computed with the PYTHON program in Appendix B.4.